-edia images of destitute flood victims in New Orleans in the wake of Hurricane Katrina generated the impression of an unresponsive federal government.
+Media images of destitute flood victims in New Orleans in the wake of Hurricane Katrina generated the impression of an unresponsive federal government.
 Critics understandably took aim at the mayor, the Louisiana governor, the Federal Emergency Management Agency, and the President.
 Some also criticized the Department of Defense as if it had failed to furnish the quick and massive humanitarian relief which the American people had come to expect after a natural disaster.
-Some suspected that Pentagon resources were stretched thin for an adequate response because of ongoing combat operations in Iraq and Afghanistan on the other side of the world.
+After all, Pentagon resources were stretched thin because of ongoing combat operations in Iraq and Afghanistan on the other side of the world.
 This paper will explore the validity of that impression by focusing on the response of the U.S. Air Force, as part of the larger Department of Defense, to the crisis posed by Hurricane Katrina.

 The Air Force was involved even before the storm hit.
-During late August 2005, the Hurricane Hunters of the 53d Weather Reconnaissance Squadron (403d Wing) in their WC-130 airplanes tracked and measured Katrina's intensity and location as it crossed the tip of Florida and grew into a category 5 monster in the Gulf of Mexico.
+During late August, 2005, the Hurricane Hunters of the 53d Weather Reconnaissance Squadron (403d Wing) in their WC-130 airplanes tracked and measured Katrina's intensity and location as it crossed the tip of Florida and grew into a category 5 monster in the Gulf of Mexico.
 Between August 23 and 29, squadron aircrews flew more than 109 hours tracking the storm.
-As Katrina approached the central Gulf coast, the squadron dispersed its aircraft, which were stationed at Keesler Air Force Base, Mississippi, to bases beyond the projected storm path.
+As Katrina approached the central Gulf coast, the squadron dispersed its aircraft, which were based at Keesler Air Force Base, Mississippi, to other bases beyond the projected storm path.

-Early on Monday morning August 29, Hurricane Katrina hit southeast Louisiana with winds up to 140 miles per hour.
-After making landfall near Buras, it followed a northward track to the Louisiana-Mississippi border.
+Hurricane Katrina hit southeast Louisiana early on the morning of Monday, it followed a northward track to the Louisiana-Mississippi border.
 East of there, the counterclockwise winds pushed a 28-foot storm surge from the Gulf of Mexico northward into the towns of coastal Mississippi and southwestern Alabama.
 A combination of wind, rain, and storm surge destroyed countless buildings, leaving a scoured landscape, but the floodwaters there receded almost as rapidly as they had come.
-West of the storm center, the winds blew from north to south, pushing a swollen Lake Pontchartrain into TASK FORCE- the canals of New Orleans.
-Failures of floodwalls along those canals and overtopping of levees in the east left 80 percent of the city flooded for weeks.
+West of the storm center, the winds blew from north to south, pushing a swollen Lake Pontchartrain into the canals of New Orleans.
+Failures of floodwalls along those canals and overtopping of levees in the east left 80% of the city flooded for weeks.
 Of some 485,000 residents, approximately 100,000 who had not evacuated awaited rescue as they struggled to survive without adequate food, water, shelter, plumbing, electricity, and communications.
 All the parishes east and south of New Orleans were also flooded.
-Hurricane Katrina eventually caused 1,304 deaths and some \$50 billion in destruction and damage.3
+Hurricane Katrina eventually caused 1,304 deaths and some \$50 billion in destruction and damage.